ChathurangaKCD/platform/addons/examples.md

 This document provides concrete examples of different types of addons and how they work.

-## Example 1: Volume Addon (PE-Only)
+## Example 1: Volume Addon

 ### Use Case
-Platform Engineers want to provision persistent storage for workloads.
-This is PE-only because storage provisioning is an infrastructure concern controlled by the platform team.
+Developers want to provision persistent storage for their workloads.

 ### Addon Definition